wiwaszko-intel/scenescape/docs/user-guide/other-topics/model-configuration-file-format.md

 ## Overview

-Model configuration files (JSON) define the AI models available for use in camera pipelines within SceneScape, specifying model short names, model parameters, element types, and adapter configurations needed to generate proper GStreamer pipelines with DLStreamer elements.
+Model configuration files (JSON) define the AI models available for use in camera pipelines within Intel® SceneScape, specifying model short names, model parameters, element types, and adapter configurations needed to generate proper GStreamer pipelines with DL Streamer elements.

 > **Note**: Model configuration files described in this document are used for dynamic camera configuration in Kubernetes deployments.
 They are not used in Docker Compose deployments, where camera pipelines are configured statically in configuration files.
 Therefore, this document refers specifically to Kubernetes deployments unless stated otherwise.